grosheth/gysmo/checklist.md

 - [ ] - Change configuration files to use ./config/gysmo

+- [ ] - Go through all codefactor checkup

 - [ ] - Test ascii position feature

 - [ ] - Config examples for README